surniaulula/wpsso/readme.txt

 		* Term Archive Description
 		* Author Archive Description
 	* Added a "Clear WordPress Cron Jobs" button in the SSO &gt; Tools and Actions settings page.
-	* Added a fallback description for term and user archive pages.
 * **Bugfixes**
 	* Fixed a possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled (and thus the previous custom SEO title or description cannot be changed).
 * **Developer Notes**